Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 • A clear reinvestment plan (what you will fund, and what you will not)

 This is also where a second touchpoint of outsourced CFO leadership can matter: the point isn’t the title, it’s the cadence and decision-making discipline that keeps you in control while you scale.
+Strategic leadership and strategic insights from a fractional CFO are essential for maintaining control during periods of rapid growth.

 Common mistakes marketing agencies make—and the CFO fix